brennoflavio/nextcloud-heic-webp-converter/README.md

-# Nextcloud HEIC converter
+# Nextcloud HEIC/WEBP converter

 ## Why?

-I could not get HEIC previews working correcly when using Nextcloud on FreeBSD.
+I could not get HEIC/WEBP previews working correcly when using Nextcloud on FreeBSD.
 So I made this script to convert them to jpg instead, which works fine for previews.

 ### How?

-This Python script uses the WebDAV protocol to convert .heic files in a given Nextcloud folder to .jpg.
+This Python script uses the WebDAV protocol to convert .heic/.webp files in a given Nextcloud folder to .jpg.
-The script works by finding all .heic files in the specified folder, downloading each file, converting it to .jpg, then re-uploading the new jpg file back to the same location in the Nextcloud server.
-The original .heic file is subsequently deleted from the server.
+The script works by finding all .heic/.webp files in the specified folder, downloading each file, converting it to .jpg, then re-uploading the new jpg file back to the same location in the Nextcloud server.
+The original .heic/.webp file is subsequently deleted from the server.

 #### Usage